Pages

 White cheddar cheese, shredded

-White sauce with cheese
+White sauce with cheese, see recipe below

 Prepare a basic white sauce, add cheese.
 Toast 2 slices of bread for each sandwich.
 Preheat broiler.